citp/privacy-policy-historical/p/po/pol/poloniex.com.md

 ### How can you update your information?

-You can access update your information by contacting support at [support@poloniex.freshdesk.com](mailto:support@poloniex.freshdesk.com).
+You can update your information by [contacting support](http://poloniex.freshdesk.com/) and making a request.

 We will retain your information for as long as your Account has not been closed or as needed to provide you access to your Account.
-If you wish to close your Account, contact us at [support@poloniex.freshdesk.com](mailto:support@poloniex.freshdesk.com).
+If you wish to close your Account, open a ticket in our [support center](http://poloniex.freshdesk.com/).
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our Terms of Use.

 ### How does Poloniex use cookies and persistent local data?